 What is an Elizabethan collar?

 An Elizabethan collar (also known as an E-collar or the cone of shame) is a plastic or fabric hood or cone that helps protect injuries or wounds from further damage.
 These collars prevent the cat from licking or chewing at a surgery site, wound, or dressing..
 It also helps keep a cat from scratching or pawing at its face or head.

 Why does my cat need to wear an Elizabethan collar?

 The collar's primary purpose is to prevent your cat from directly traumatizing a surgical site or injured area of the body.
 It is natural for cats to lick their wounds, but this can seriously delay healing and result in infection or injury.

 Although many cats will initially resent wearing a protective collar and often vigorously try to remove it, the majority of cats quickly become accustomed to it.
-It is important to directly supervise your cat in the first few hours that she has the collar on so that you can ensure that she doesn't accidentally get a paw stuck in the collar or otherwise hurt herself.
+It is important to directly supervise your cat in the first few hours that she has the collar on so that you can ensure that she does not accidentally get a paw stuck in the collar or otherwise hurt herself.

 How long does my cat need to wear this collar?

 The collar must be worn until the wound has fully healed.
 Depending on the nature of the injury, it may be as short as a few days, or as long as a few weeks.
 To minimize the time that the collar must be worn, it is important to follow the instructions you receive from your veterinarian.
 Some cats have chronic or recurring skin issues that necessitate long-term use of the collar.